Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Experiments

 \subsection{Performance Analysis}

-\textbf{Few-source Trade-off with $N$.} Tab.~\ref{tab:one-shot} varies the number of optimization samples $N$ for learning one target-specific universal perturbation.
-We observe a clear fit-generalize trade-off: on seen samples, ASR peaks at small $N$ (\textit{e.g.,} $2$ or $5$), while larger $N$ slightly hurts fitting; on unseen samples, performance improves monotonically with $N$ across all three closed-source models.
-This suggests that increasing $N$ injects more diverse source gradients, reducing reliance on instance-specific shortcuts and yielding more source-invariant perturbations.
-Overall, our method attains strong performance with a small $N$ and achieves clearly better generalization on unseen sources.
+\textbf{Few-source Trade-off with $N$.} Tab.~\ref{tab:one-shot} varies the number of seen optimization samples $N$ for learning one target-specific universal perturbation.
+In the \textbf{unseen} setting, performance improves steadily with $N$ across all three closed-source models, and our method consistently outperforms the fair universal baseline UAP.
+In the \textbf{seen} setting, ASR peaks at small $N$ (usually $2$ or $5$), with slightly weaker fitting at larger $N$.
+This fit-generalize trade-off suggests that larger $N$ supplies more diverse source gradients, suppresses instance-specific shortcuts, and yields more source-invariant perturbations.
+Overall, our method remains effective with small $N$ while generalizing much better to unseen sources.

 \textbf{Sample Visualization. } Fig.~\ref{fig:cases} compares adversarial images and perturbations on unseen sources under the same bound.
-Our method best preserves natural appearance while reliably steering outputs toward the target, indicating stronger cross-sample generalization.
-AnyAttack produces template-like patterns that repeat across inputs, suggesting limited adaptability.
-Sample-wise methods (M-Attack, FOA-Attack) are tightly coupled to the source structure, so their perturbations lose transferable semantics once decoupled from the specific input.
-UnivIntruder is optimized for text-level universality and thus discards image-specific details, resulting in weaker image-targeted transfer.
-The perturbation maps further show our method yields the most structured, semantically generalizable patterns, consistent with stronger transfer.
+Our method most faithfully preserves natural appearance while consistently steering outputs toward the target, reflecting stronger cross-sample generalization.
+Its perturbation maps are also more structured and semantically transferable, in line with the quantitative results.
+More visualizations, analyses, and MLLM responses are given in Appendix.